ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 You need to install the following:

 * [Terraform](https://www.terraform.io/downloads.html) - the platform is currently built using Terraform v0.11.x
-* [npx](https://www.npmjs.com/package/npx) - optional but will ensure dependencies are installed if not already installed
 * [Python](www.python.org) - the platform needs at least Python 3.7.0
 * [Pipenv](https://pypi.org/project/pipenv/)
 * [Docker](https://docs.docker.com/install/)